WebinarsOnline events for inspiration, education, and discussion

 Virtual Panel Discussion: Service in Shirati, Tanzania

 Shirati KMT Hospital is a community ministry of the Mennonite Church in Tanzania.
 It has been the site of learning and service for generations of students and practicing professionals for many years, including Mennonite Healthcare Fellowship Student Elective Term participants.
 This virtual panel discussion features three panelists who have served at Shirati Hospital within the past five years.
 They will share about their experience in healthcare training, learnings from the specific service term in which they were involved, and how they reflect on this experience in their current work.
-Register here to join live on this online webinar.
+Recording available here.

 Jenna Nofziger, MD, received her MD degree with the Class of 2018 from University of Toledo College of Medicine and Life Sciences in Toledo, Ohio.
 Jenna is a 2014 graduate of Goshen College.
 She has started her medical career as an emergency medicine resident with Washington University at Barnes-Jewish Hospital in St. Louis, Missouri.
 She participated in the MHF SET Program in March, volunteering at Shirati KMT Hospital in Shirati, Tanzania.
 She hopes to continue serving in the St. Louis community and in the global community throughout her time in residency.